-The U.S. Virgin Islands are a gorgeous territory that of the United States located only 1,104 miles and about a 3-hour flight from Miami.
-It’s constituents of St. Thomas, St. John, St. Croix, and Water Island are popular tourist destinations because of their beautiful climate, stunning beaches, and Western infrastructure (yay, tap water!)
+The U.S. Virgin Islands' main islands of St. Thomas, St. John, St. Croix, and Water Island are popular tourist destinations because of their beautiful climate, stunning beaches, and Western infrastructure (yay, tap water!)

 But what are some need-to-knows and fun-to-hears about this string of islands?
 Here are a few interesting facts you should know to enrich your trip.

-During WWI military has intercepted messaged that they may try to use them for a strategic position.
+During WWI military has intercepted messaged that they may try to use for a strategic position.

 2. It's true—if you're an American citizen you do not need a passport to visit

-You do not need your passport to travel here if you are an American citizen.
+You do not need your passport to travel to the U.S. Virgin Islands if you are an American citizen.
 Kinda.

-In the late 1600s the Virgin Islands were on some heavy Pirates of the Caribbean vibes.
+In the late 1600s, the Virgin Islands were on some heavy Pirates of the Caribbean vibes.
 Its corrupt governors became rich when they let themselves be paid off by roaming pirates in exchange for safe haven.

 A few notable ones include Captain Kidd, Jean Hamlin, Stede Bonnet, Tempest Rogers, Bartholomew Sharp, and Black Sam Bellamy.

-Just off the east end of St. John is Norman Island (named for a pirate), the setting for Robert Louise Stevenson's Treasure Island and nearby is Stevenson's Dead Chest Island.
+Just off the east end of St. John is Norman Island (named for a pirate), the setting for Robert Louise Stevenson's Treasure Island, and nearby is Stevenson's Dead Chest Island.
 The archaeology of piracy in the park is underway and we have found two sites that just may very well be 17th-century pirate hideouts.

 As mentioned, a few other countries owned the U.S. Virgin Islands including the British, who are notorious for driving on the left side of the road.
 We can only assume that this was established by them.